BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: BurstGPT-Perf: A Benchmark Suite

-Following the determination of request lengths, the suite initializes a buffer on the CPU for loading a truncated prompt dataset pool.
-The dataset could be sampled from existing GPT conversation dialogues, e.g., ShareGPT and Alpaca~\cite{li2023alpaca}.
-The dataset truncation and the request length sampling adhere to the predefined Zipf distribution.
-The buffer size is user-configurable to maintain a balance with the CPU's memory capacity.
-Subsequently, requests of specific lengths are selected from the prompt dataset and forwarded to the server at intervals.
-These requests will be queuing at the server, awaiting processing.
-For instance, in continuous batching scenarios, any gap in the inference batch is immediately filled with the prompt from the queued request.
+After determining request lengths, the suite initializes a CPU buffer for loading a truncated prompt dataset pool.
+This dataset can be sampled from existing GPT conversation dialogues, such as Alpaca~\cite{li2023alpaca}.
+The dataset truncation and request length sampling adhere to the predefined Zipf distribution.
+The buffer size is user-configurable to balance with the CPU's memory capacity.
+Requests of specific lengths are then selected from the prompt dataset and sent to the server at intervals, where they queue for processing.